Click for a copy of the Google Doc version of the handout that goes with this virtual lab.

 - Using your osmosis vocabulary, explain why the water level doesn’t rise in the 0.0 M thistle tube.

-- Use the concept of concentration gradient to explain the difference in movement of fluid into the thistle tubes.
+- Use the concept of concentration gradient to explain the difference in the movement of fluid into the thistle tubes.

 - Explain how osmosis affects animal cells in hypotonic, isotonic, and hypertonic environments